LeonardoGodoy/camaloon-bike-shop-api/docs/data_modeling_second_try.md

 ```

 ### ProductVersion
-The *ProductVersion* keeps each **combination of chacateristics** (the order target).
-Here we would associate images and sku details.
+The *ProductVersion* keeps each **combination of characteristics** (the order target).
+Here we would associate images and SKU details.

-- We have the possibility to desable/enable specific combinations to make then unavailable.
+- We can disable/enable specific combinations to make them unavailable.

 ```ruby
 belongs_to :product